borkdude/jet/README.md

 ## Rationale

 This is a command line tool to transform between JSON, EDN and Transit, powered with a minimal query language.
-It runs as a GraalVM binary.
-With fast startup it's well suited for shell scripting.
+It runs as a GraalVM binary with fast startup time which makes it suited for shell scripting.
 It comes with a query language to do intermediate transformation.
 It may seem familiar to users of `jq`.

 ## Installation